Shawen17/shopify/README.md

 ## Shopify and ERP Syncronization

-This app is deployed with docker compose and has three services;
+This app was deployed with docker compose and has three services;
 * frontend service powered by React
 * backend service powered by Node.js (Express.js)
 * dataase service powered by Mariadb (SQL DB)